MILITARY SERVICE

 Medical Treatment

 There are many Charities and organisations that offer help and assistance with Mental Health issues by signposting to other agencies for treatment.
 Veterans Gateway is the recommended help in the United Kingdom for most matters and they have put in place Op-Courage where veterans can receive Medical Help.
+You can also get help by visiting the Office For Veterans Affairs.

-Op Courage is the NHS service that provides specialist care for those Armed forces veterans suffering from a mental health crisis.
+Op Courage is the NHS service that provides specialist care for those Armed Forces veterans suffering from a mental health crisis.
 The new service combines the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS), the Veterans’ Mental Health Complex Treatment Service (CTS) and the Veterans’ Mental Health High Intensity Service (HIS).
 This means that veterans can access the most suitable level of service for them across seven regions in England.

-The Veterans Welfare Service (VWS), is part of Veterans UK and provides one-to-one support to veterans via a national network of welfare managers across the UK and Republic of Ireland.
+The VeteransWelfareService (VWS), is part of Veterans UK and provides one-to-one support to veterans via a national network of welfare managers across the UK and Republic of Ireland.
 Phone or email the Veterans UK helpline and ask for the Welfare Service.

 Northern Ireland: Veterans can access dedicated support through the Northern Ireland Veterans’ Support Office.